backdrop-contrib/basic_cart/readme.md

 Create a view for the content type/s to get the shop's overview.
 If you already have it, you can skip this step.

 You have a block with the cart preview.
-Activate it ;-)
+Activate it and place it in your layouts ;-)

 Start to add you're products in the newly created content type or in the one you already have.